🤿 Best Snorkelling on the North Coast

 The bay that surprises everyone who visits

 Sosúa sits between Puerto Plata and Cabarete on the north coast, but the town has a character quite distinct from either neighbour.
 The centrepiece is Sosúa Bay — a horseshoe-shaped inlet protected by headlands on each side that shelters the water from the Atlantic swell.
-The result is a calm, turquoise bay with visibility that can stretch to 20 metres on a clear day.
+The result is a calm, turquoise bay where on a clear day the view stretches out across the water for up to 20 kilometres.

 The reef running along the bay's floor is one of the healthiest and most accessible in the Dominican Republic.
-You don't need a boat to reach it — wade in from the beach and it's there within minutes.
+You don't need a boat to reach it — wade into the sea and it's just a short swim of 40 metres.
 Colourful parrotfish, angelfish, sea turtles, and the occasional nurse shark are regular sightings.
 Several dive schools operate on the beach offering PADI courses and guided dives to deeper sites offshore.

 Sosúa town itself has a compact but lively strip of restaurants, bars, and shops along the beachfront road.
 It's smaller and quieter than Cabarete, and the beach has a more local feel — families, local vendors selling fresh coconut, and kids playing in the shallows alongside tourists.
 A good choice if you want calm water over party energy.